 Caring For Your Dog This Christmas

-This holiday season, try to consider the importance of the safety and well-being of your dog.
+This holiday season, take a moment to consider the importance of your dog’s safety and well-being.
 Dogs are curious animals that may show interest in decorations, lights and enticing scents.
 Therefore, keeping a safe yet festive environment involves a mindful approach to minimise potential hazards for your pup.

 Make sure your Christmas tree is secure to prevent it from falling over, as this can be risky for dogs, especially smaller breeds.
-Also, tinsel on the tree can be a risk as it can be harmful if your dog swallows it.
-It can be a smart idea to put fragile decorations higher up on the tree, where your dog can’t reach, and think about using a pet-friendly tree skirt to catch any fallen needles.
+Tinsel on the tree can be a risk, it’s a common hazard for dogs if ingested.
+Keep fragile decorations higher up on the tree, where your dog can’t reach, and think about using a pet-friendly tree skirt to catch any fallen needles.
+You may even opt for an artificial tree; they make less mess, are safer and last for years.

-Festive plants such as poinsettias, mistle and holly can be harmful to dogs when eaten, therefore it is a good idea to keep these plants away from your pet this Christmas.
+Festive plants such as poinsettias, mistletoe and holly can be harmful to dogs when eaten; therefore, it is a good idea to keep these plants away from your pet this Christmas.
 Choosing pet-safe greenery to keep the festive feel without risking your dog’s health is important, or even using artificial ones can keep your pup safe.

 Special holiday treats for dogs